 Among 4,493 individuals treated for opioid addiction whose first exposure to opioids was through a prescription from their physician, notably 94.6% reported prior or coincident use of other psychoactive drugs.
 Alcohol was used by 92.9%, nicotine by 89.5% and marijuana by 87.4%, and excluding these top substances, fully 70.1% reported other prior or coincident drug use.

-A useful overview of the complexities of the opioid epidemic is provided in the June 2017 edition of Emerging Drug Trends Report from the Hazelden Betty Ford Institute for Recovery Advocacy entitled, Widening the Lens on the Opioid Crisis.
+In January 2018, IBH President Robert L. DuPont, MD authored an article that outlines A New Narrative to Understand the Opioid Epidemic to inform future drug policy.
+Another useful overview of the complexities of the opioid epidemic is provided in the June 2017 edition of Emerging Drug Trends Report from the Hazelden Betty Ford Institute for Recovery Advocacy entitled, Widening the Lens on the Opioid Crisis.

 One week later, the President’s Commission on Combating Drug Addiction and the Opioid Crisis led by Governor Chris Christie released its Final Report with recommendations on how to immediately address this crisis, ranging in scope from federal funding and programs, to new opioid addiction prevention, treatment, including access to overdose reversal and recovery, and research and development.
 There is strong bipartisan support to curb the epidemic of overdose deaths making it the right time for the nation to come together to improve prevention and treatment and to promote long-term recovery.